-The limitations of specialized hardware underscore the importance of leveraging ubiquitous platforms like smartphones.
-In the era of digital connectivity, smartphones have evolved into indispensable visual aids~\cite{EHR2, EHR3}.
-A significant rise in touchscreen-enabled smart device adoption among individuals with visual impairments have been witnessed, with usage rates escalating from 12\% (2009) to 82\% (2014)~\cite{lou1}.
-While a gap persists between high usage and high usability.
-This gap is highlighted in recent research on Saudi Arabian banking applications that none of the evaluated apps conformed to minimum accessibility standards~\cite{Alayed2025}.
-This persistent failure in basic accessibility drives the need for more advanced assistive technologies (AATs).
+The limitations of specialized hardware underscore the importance of leveraging ubiquitous platforms, such as smartphones.
+Smartphones have evolved into indispensable visual aids in this era of digital connectivity~\cite{EHR2, EHR3}.
+A notable rise in touchscreen-enabled smart device adoption among individuals with visual impairments has been observed, with usage rates escalating from 12\% (2009) to 82\% (2014)~\cite{lou1}.
+Nevertheless, a gap persists between high usage and high usability.
+Recent research on Saudi Arabian banking applications highlighted this gap, indicating that none of the evaluated applications conformed to minimum accessibility standards~\cite{Alayed2025}.
+This persistent failure in basic accessibility drives the need for more advanced assistive technologies.

-In 2010, researchers from the University of Washington proposed V-braille, a novel application leveraging main stream smartphone touchscreens and vibration feedback to emulate traditional six-dot Braille cells~\cite{EHR14}.
-By dividing the screen into six responsive zones, correlating with Braille dots, where selective vibration intensity aids in distinguishing raised dots, thus enabling tactile reading without necessitating multi-touch capabilities.
-Although V Braille meets the needs of visually impaired people for ‘non specialized’ devices, it can only present a Braille letter once on the screen to ensure a correct recognition rate~\cite{EHR14}.
+In 2010, researchers from the University of Washington proposed V-braille, a novel application that leverages mainstream smartphone touchscreens and vibration feedback to emulate traditional six-dot Braille cells~\cite{EHR14}.
+By dividing the screen into six responsive zones, correlating with Braille dots, selective vibration intensity aids in distinguishing raised dots, enabling tactile reading without necessitating multitouch capabilities.
+Although V-Braille meets the needs of VI people for “nonspecialized” devices, it can only present a Braille letter once on the screen to ensure a correct recognition rate.~\cite{EHR14}.

-Besides the aforementioned research, as evident from Nokia Braille Reader prototype and tactile Braille reading with a stylus from Rantala et al.~\cite{EHR9, EHR10}, most commercially available or near-commercial haptic-based innovations have largely centered on the tactile recognition of alphanumeric characters, including both standard print and Braille.
+Besides the aforementioned studies, as evident from the Nokia Braille Reader prototype and tactile Braille reading with a stylus from Rantala et al.~\cite{EHR9, EHR10}, most commercially available or near-commercial haptic-based innovations have mainly focused on the tactile recognition of alphanumeric characters, including standard print and Braille.
 However, beyond textual content, graphical information constitutes a critical component of visual perception.
-Accordingly, it meaningful to develop assistive technologies aimed at facilitating access to graphical content for individuals with visual impairments.
+Accordingly, it is meaningful to develop assistive technologies that facilitate access to graphical content for individuals with visual impairments.